BettercareHealth/bettercare/newborn-care/test-3.md

 	-	The infant does not need medical or nursing care
 	-	Care in hospital
 3. When should the umbilical cord be clamped?
-	+	After the newborn infant has taken a few breaths
+	+	About 2 minutes after birth so that the infant has a chance to start breathing
-	-	Immediately
+	-	Immediately after birth
 	-	At 5 minutes after delivery
 	-	After the placenta has been delivered
 4. When should the infant be given to the mother?